 Raw milk is unpasteurized milk taken from a mammal—typically a cow, goat, or sheep.
-Pasteurization is the process of heating a substance to a certain temperature to destroy pathogens in food.
-While states have the authority to enforce their own laws regarding the sale of milk, the FDA mandates that all milk sold across state lines be pasteurized to avoid disease outbreaks.
-Currently, 11 states allow the sale of raw milk in retail stores, and a few others allow the sale of raw milk with certain stipulations.
-Twenty states forbid the sale of raw milk outright.
+Pasteurization is the process of heating a substance to a certain temperature to destroy pathogens in food and minimize disease outbreak.
+Currently, there is a federal ban on raw milk for human consumption in interstate commerce, so each state has its own laws in place.
+Only 11 states allow the sale of raw milk in retail stores, and some additional states allow direct farm to consumer sales.

-As with all dairy milk, any nutritional benefits of consuming raw milk are exponentially outweighed by the health risks.
-Despite this, some consumers believe that unpasteurized milk is nutritionally superior because they are misinformed about the pasteurization process.
-Pasteurization does not diminish a food’s nutritional value—it only kills harmful bacteria that could make you sick.
+As with all dairy products, any nutritional “benefits” of consuming raw milk are exponentially outweighed by the inherent health risks.
+Despite this, some consumers believe that raw milk is nutritionally superior because they are misinformed about the pasteurization process.
+Pasteurization does not drastically alter a food’s nutritional value—it only kills harmful bacteria that could make you sick.
 Raw milk enthusiasts also believe that raw milk has the power to reduce allergies and asthma in children, boost the immune system, improve skin, and increase digestive function.

 The Risks of Raw Milk

 When the FDA and nearly half the US states outlaw a specific food, there is good reason to avoid it.
-No matter the infinitesimal benefits one may believe unpasteurized milk has, they simply are not worth the risk.
+The distorted benefits one may believe raw milk has simply do not outweigh the much bigger risks.
 Those wary of commercially pasteurized dairy products should not look to raw milk as a healthy alternative.
 Not only is it equally detrimental to human health long-term, it also poses an immediate danger in the form of foodborne illness.

-There are a plethora of accessible plant-based milks on the market, and many are nutritionally equivalent or superior to dairy milk.
-Both pea and soy milk contain the same amount of protein per serving as dairy milk, and like dairy milk, many plant products are fortified with vitamin D. Yes, dairy milk is fortified with vitamin D—this vitamin does not naturally occur in food.
-Most plant milks also contain or fortify their beverages with a comparable amount of calcium.
-Plant milk alternatives can be swapped with raw or pasteurized milk in a one-for-one ratio.
+There are a myriad of accessible plant-based milks on the market, and many are nutritionally equivalent or superior to dairy milk.
+Both pea and soy milk contain the same amount of protein per serving as dairy milk.
+Many plant products also contain similar, if not more, quantities of calcium and vitamin D. Plant-based milk alternatives can be swapped into any recipe in a one-to-one ratio.

-The issue with dairy milk isn’t with its pasteurization, and raw milk is not the solution.
-The issue with dairy milk is that it is a destructive product in terms of human health and the environment (more on the environment click here).
-Pasteurization cannot eliminate the IGF-1 growth hormone, estrogen, cholesterol, cortisol, saturated and trans fats, or lactose found in all dairy milk.
+The issue with dairy milk isn’t in its pasteurization, therefore raw milk is not the solution.
+Pasteurization does not eliminate the IGF-1 growth hormone, estrogen, cholesterol, cortisol, saturated and trans fats, or lactose naturally found in dairy milk.